apache/accumulo-website/tour/data-model.md

 ![key value pair]({{ site.url }}/images/docs/key_value.png)

 **Row ID** - Unique identifier for the row.<br/>
-**Column Family** - Logical grouping of the key.<br/>
+**Column Family** - Logical grouping of the key.
+This field can be used to partition data within a node.<br/>
 **Column Qualifier** - More specific attribute of the key.<br/>
 **Column Visibility** - Security label controlling access to the key/value pair.<br/>

-The key is also composed of a **timestamp** but this is typically generated automatically.
+**Timestamp** - Generated automatically and used for versioning.

-The **value** is where the actual data is stored. <br/>
+The **value** is where the actual data is stored.
 For brevity, we often refer to the 3 parts of the column as the family, qualifier and visibility.

 Take a closer look at the Mutation object created in the first exercise:
 ```java